 Change in Transportation: At the beginning of the year, parents are asked to identify a student's usual dismissal procedure (bus, ASP, car, etc.).
-We will not change a child's mode of transportation unless we have a note from the parent.
+We will not change a child's mode of transportation unless we have a note or phone call from the parent (if change is made by phone, family password must be stated).
 Under no circumstances will a teacher take a child's word regarding dismissal plans.